06 Jul Understanding Patient Registries

 The ASTOR registry is a registry for patients of all ages with Alport syndrome (X‐linked, autosomal recessive, or autosomal dominant) who live in the United States.
 It is led by Dr. Clifford Kashtan at the University of Minnesota.
 It started enrolling patients in 2007 and currently has 834 participants enrolled with new participants being enrolled each week.
 There are a number of other Alport patient registries around the world.
 The ASTOR registry is working with other Alport registries to coordinate data collection so that we can work together on clinical research studies.

-Easy!
-Go to http://www.alportregistry.org and click on the “For patients and families” tab.
-There is a link to register to provide your name and address.
-Once we receive this, we will send you out a consent form for the study to review, sign, and return to us.
-Then we will set up a phone interview with you and one of our coordinators.
+Enrolling in ASTOR is secure, paperless, and easy!
+Go to http://www.alportregistry.org.
+Then click the “Enroll Now” button, under “Web Enrollment Form.”
+Once we receive your electronic enrollment form and electronic consent, we will set up a phone interview with you and one of our coordinators.
 You will be asked a number of questions about your Alport health history and family history.
 This information will be stored in our database.
 Once a year, you will receive an email with a link asking you to update key information (latest labs, transplant, etc.).
 You will also receive occasional newsletters about the registry and information about any new studies that are being performed.
 Our coordinators are happy to answer questions about the registry process at any time.